-12. CIC recommends the industry to observe the following guidelines in determining whether administration charges should be imposed and, if so, the arrangements for doing so -

-- (a) any imposition of administration charges should be agreed by the parties to the subcontract having regard to all relevant circumstances, including - (i) their business practices; and - (ii) the EC insurance arrangements for the subcontract in particular whether the subcontractor will genuinely need the services of the main contractor in reporting accidents and processing EC claims; - (b) where Options 2 and 3 set out in paragraph 6 above are adopted for EC insurance, subcontractors will bear the primary responsibility for reporting accidents for their employees and processing EC claims and should not therefore be required to pay administration charges to main contractors for accident reporting unless there are other valid over-riding considerations;
+- 12. CIC recommends the industry to observe the following guidelines in determining whether administration charges should be imposed and, if so, the arrangements for doing so - - (a) any imposition of administrative charges should be agreed by the parties to the subcontract having regard to all relevant circumstances, including - - (i) their business practices; and - (ii) the EC insurance arrangements for the subcontract in particular whether the subcontractor will genuinely need the services of the main contractor in accident reporting and processing EC compensation;

-- (c) where administration charges are imposed - - the relevant details including arrangements for levying such charges and the charge rates should be clearly set out in tender documents and subcontracts; and - (ii) the amount of administration charges should be reasonable and assessed having regard to all relevant factors including the staff input for reporting accidents and handling EC claims and the complexity of individual cases; - (d) the practice of deducting administration charges from payments after award of subcontracts, through measures such as post-contract adoption of "house rules", is without a proper basis and undesirable and should therefore be avoided.
+- where Options 2 and 3 set out in paragraph 6 above are adopted for EC insurance, subcontractors will bear the primary responsibility for reporting accidents for their employees and processing EC claims and should not therefore be required to pay administration charges unless there are other valid over-riding considerations; - (c) where administration charges are imposed - (i) the relevant details including arrangements for levying such charges and the charge rates should be clearly set out in tender documents and subcontracts; and - (ii) the amount of administration charges should be reasonable and assessed having regard to all relevant factors including the staff input for accident reporting and handling EC compensation and the complexity of individual cases; - (d) the practice of deducting administration charges from payments after award of subcontracts, through measures such as the post-contract adoption of "house rules", is without proper basis and undesirable and should therefore be avoided.